Find out about using your travel days

 7 p.m. rule

 When traveling on a direct night train that departs after 7 p.m.
-(19:00) and arrives after 4 a.m.
-(04:00), you only need to enter the arrival date in the travel calendar.
+(19:00) and arrives at its final stop after 4 a.m.
+(04:00), you only need to enter the arrival date in the travel calendar, even if you leave the train before 4 a.m..
 This way you get 5 hours of travel for free.
 This is known as the 7 p.m. rule.